Conbonbot/startup/README.md

 - [x] **Application Elements**: The elements fill up the entire page, without leaving whitespace, with good contrast and seperation between sections
 - [x] **Application Text Content**: The forms are consistent, however as of now they do not have custom error messages for invalid submitions
 - [x] **Application Images**: The favicon image is used to link to the root page.
 Additionally, there are images to help reader understand stocks on the learn page.

+### React Deliverable
+The following describes what has been done using React, Vite, and Routers
+- [x] **Bundled and Transpiled**: Done.
+- [x] **Components**: Login/signup, Logout, buy/sell are all components with mocks for login/WebSocket (all currently use localStorage)
+    - [x] **Login**: Allows login, which grants access to the user's portfolio and trade pages.
+    - [x] **Database**: Using localStorage, a count is kept of the user's positions and amount of shares.
+NOTE: In lack of access to an official stock API, the 'profits' and 'price' are merely calculated with Math.random(), and all ticker symbols are considered "valid".
+    - [x] **Application logic**: Buying/selling accurately displays user's positions, with errors if the order cannot be completed, and redirection if the user is not authorized to view a certain page.
+- [x] **Router**: Routing between pages is done with the BrowserRouter, Router, and NavLink components
+- [x] **Hooks**: Using `useState`: each users' stocks are displayed and for the use of logins.